 - lovely views of the far side of the Tararu Valley

-- situated 5 to 10 minute walk from the Stupa, at the very top of the Dharma Road (main access road)
+- situated a 10 minute walk from the Stupa, at the very top of the Dharma Road (main access road)

-- our extensive network of bush trails right at your doorstep, trail map provided in the hut
+- our extensive network of bush trails right at your doorstep ( a trail map is provided in the hut)

 - north-facing for midday sun

 - powered using solar energy, supplying 12 volt lighting and 12 volt power points (not suitable for 240V equipment like laptops and normal battery chargers)

 - kitchen is equipped with a two-ring gas cooker with grill.